Roni Size & Reprazent

 Roni Size & Reprazent (stylised as Roni Size / Reprazent) are a British drum and bass group fronted by Roni Size.
 Their debut album New Forms won the Mercury Music Prize in 1997.
-Their follow-up album In the Møde featured artists including Rahzel, Zack de la Rocha of Rage Against the Machine and Method Man.
+Their follow-up album In the Mode featured artists including Rahzel, Zack de la Rocha of Rage Against the Machine and Method Man.

 History

 In April 1997, Roni Size & Reprazent had their live debut at Tribal Gathering.
 Roni Size created the group to perform live tracks he had been working on in the studio.
-The group included Full Cycle record label members Roni Size, Krust and Die, operating 'banks of equipment'; as well as Dynamite MC (vocals), Onallee (vocals), Si John (bass) and Clive Deamer (drums) taking centre centre stage.
+The group included Full Cycle record label members Roni Size, Krust, Die, DJ Suv, operating 'banks of equipment'; as well as Dynamite MC (vocals), Onallee (vocals), Si John (bass) and Clive Deamer (drums) taking centre stage.

 The group's debut studio album, New Forms, was released on 23 June 1997, with singles featuring the vocals of Onallee including "Brown Paper Bag", "Heroes", "Share the Fall" and "Watching Windows".
 The album went five times platinum, won the Mercury Prize, and Roni Size returned to the studio to concentrate on his output for V and Full Cycle and Dope Dragon.

-On 9 October 2000, Roni Size & Reprazent released their follow-up second studio album, In the Møde, released with singles "Who Told You", "Dirty Beats" and "Lucky Pressure".
+On 9 October 2000, Roni Size & Reprazent released their follow-up second studio album, In the Mode, released with singles "Who Told You", "Dirty Beats" and "Lucky Pressure".

 New Forms (deluxe), 2008–2013

 Roni Size resurrected Reprazent in 2008 with the release of a deluxe edition of New Forms on Universal, but in September 2008 announced his intention to disband the act following a third album.

 The band started 2009 with a tour of Australia as part of the Good Vibrations Festival.
 Following on from this, Roni Size and Reprazent returned to North America for the first time in seven years as one of the headliners at the 2009 Ultra Music Festival in Miami.
 They then went on to perform at Coachella, appearing as the final act of the festival.

-In September 2009, Roni Size & Reprazent played a gig with an orchestra and choir to mark the re-opening of Bristol’s Colston Hall, collaborating with the BBC’s Nature's Great Events composer, William Goodchild.
+In September 2009, Roni Size & Reprazent played a gig with an orchestra and choir to mark the re-opening of Bristol's Colston Hall, collaborating with the BBC's Nature's Great Events composer, William Goodchild.
 In addition to older material, the band played material from a forthcoming Roni Size & Reprazent album.

 Live shows, 2014–present

 The band reformed circa 2014, with original members Roni Size, Dynamite MC, Onallee and Si John (bass).
 Additional artists included Yuval Gabay (Soul Coughing), D Product, Jay Wilcox and Pete Josef.
-Roni Size & Reprazent toured serval large festivals in Europe including Bestival, Glastonbury, Lovebox, Exit and Rock Herk.
+Roni Size & Reprazent toured several large festivals in Europe including Bestival, Glastonbury, Lovebox, Exit and Rock Herk.
 They were amongst the nominations for best dance act from the UK Festival Awards.

 Also in 2015, a recording of the 2009 collaboration with William Goodchild & The Emerald Ensemble was released.

 In 2017, a new reissue of New Forms was released including more material (the CD version consisted of four discs).